k1LoW/deck/README.md

 - At the very beginning of the file
 - Enclosed between `---` delimiters
 - Valid YAML syntax

+#### Available fields

+- `presentationID`: Google Slides presentation ID.
+When specified, you can use the simplified command syntax.

 Note: This feature is reserved for future enhancements.